 Discharged members of HM Forces can apply for permission to stay in the UK permanently (i.e. indefinite leave) if they served a minimum of four years.
 People with a shorter service history who were medically discharged may also be eligible for indefinite leave to remain.
-The Indefinite Leave to Remain application fee in 2023 increased to £2,885 per person.
-Service leavers must apply within two years of being discharged - i.e., those who depart the UK after discharge have a two-year window in which they can apply from overseas to return to the UK with indefinite leave.44
+The Indefinite Leave to Remain application fee is £2,885 per person.
+Service leavers must apply within two years of being discharged - i.e., those who depart the UK after discharge have a two-year window in which they can apply from overseas to return to the UK with indefinite leave.45 non-UK personnel wanting to settle in the UK after leaving years of leaving and need to have served a minimum of four

-From the 6 April 2022, changes to immigration regulations mean that the £2,885 fee payable by Commonwealth Service personnel for ILR will now be waived, provided they have served for at least 6 years.
+From 6 April 2022, changes to immigration regulations mean that the £2,885 fee payable by Commonwealth Service personnel for ILR will now be waived, provided they have served for at least 6 years.
 This will have a huge impact on the lives of many serving personnel who are Commonwealth citizens, of which there are over 5,000 currently serving in the UK Armed Forces.

 Since 2019 RBL has been calling for the Government to scrap these fees for Non-UK Service personnel and their families who wish to stay in the UK after they leave Service.
-RBL continues to campaign to abolish visa fees for families, to find out more about our campaign, please contact publicaffairs@britishlegion.org.uk
+RBL continues to campaign to abolish visa fees for families, to find out more about our campaign, please contact CouncillorNetwork@britishlegion.org.uk